March 1, 2021

 Although we can’t control if and when our child has a nightmare or night terror, there are some measures we can take to help prevent them:

-• Avoid scary videos, books, and games, especially before bed, but during the day, too!
-It’s still entering your child’s imagination.
+• Try to avoid scary videos, books, and games, especially before bed, but during the day, too!
+It’s still entering your child’s imagination and could come out at night.

 • Make sure your child is not too hot overnight.
-If they tend to run warmer, consider short sleeve jammies and run a fan in their room through the night.
+If they tend to run warmer, consider short sleeve jammies and run a fan in their room through the night so they stay cool.

-• If your child is on any medications, check with the pediatrician to make sure the medications are not interfering with his nighttime sleep.
+• If your child is on any medications, check with their pediatrician to make sure the medications are not interfering with their nighttime sleep.

 How should we respond to a nightmare?

-Absolutely respond when you think your child has had a nightmare by going right to his room.
-If he runs to your room, walk your little one back to his room and try to comfort him from there.
+Absolutely respond when you think your child has had a nightmare by going right to their room.
+If they run into your room, walk them back to their room and try to comfort them from there.
+Perfect world, you can resettle them back in their bed and soon you’ll be back in your bed.

-On the independent sleep side, try not to linger too long and try to keep your child in his bed once you’re in his room.
-We want to make sure we are still promoting that independent sleep you’ve worked so hard to achieve!
+On the independent sleep side, the end goal is that they fall back asleep and you head back to your bed.
+So try not to linger in their room for too long and try to keep your child in their bed once you’re in their room.

 If you leaving seems to be bringing up some anxiety, say something like, “I’m going to go get a drink of water.
 Stay in bed and I’ll come check on you when I’m done.”
 Or, “I have to go to the bathroom.
 Lay down quietly and I’ll be back to check on you when I’m done.”

-These little check-ins could give your child the reassurance he needs to feel comfortable falling back asleep, even without you in there.
+These little check-ins could give your child the reassurance they need to feel comfortable falling back asleep, even without you in there.

 How should we respond to a night terror?